-Type of Provider Prerequisite Medicaid Certification Requirements Function of the Provider's NPI Substance Abuse Counselor Without Master's Degree The provider is required to do the following: Work in a certified clinic and meet the requirements listed under DHS 75.13, Wis.
+Type of Provider Prerequisite Medicaid Certification Requirements Function of the Provider's NPI Substance Abuse Counselor Without Master's Degree Work in a certified clinic and meet the requirements listed under DHS 75.13, Wis.
 Admin.
 Code (which meets Wisconsin Medicaid's DHS 105, Wis.
 Admin.
 Code, requirement).
 Have a certificate stating qualifications as a certified (not only registered) substance abuse counselor issued by the Wisconsin Certification Board on Alcohol and Other Drug Abuse counselors.
-The provider is required to complete and submit the Wisconsin Medicaid Mental Health/Substance Abuse Individual Packet .
-Nonbilling rendering NPI Substance Abuse Counselor with Master's Degree The provider is required to do the following: Work in a certified clinic and meet the requirements listed under DHS 75.13, Wis.
+The provider is required to complete and submit the Wisconsin Medicaid Mental Health/Substance Abuse Individual Packet.
+Nonbilling rendering NPI Substance Abuse Counselor with Master's Degree Work in a certified clinic and meet the requirements listed under DHS 75.13, Wis.
 Admin.
 Code (which meets Wisconsin Medicaid's DHS 105, Wis.
 Admin.
 Code, requirement).
 Have a certificate stating qualifications as a certified (not only registered) substance abuse counselor issued by the Wisconsin Certification Board on Alcohol and Other Drug Abuse counselors and have a clinical social worker's license, a marriage and family therapist's license, or a professional counselor's license from the DR&L or a Provider Status Approval Letter issued by the DHS, DQA.
 The provider is required to complete and submit the Wisconsin Medicaid Mental Health/Substance Abuse Individual Packet.
 Nonbilling rendering NPI